Blockchain

 • Elect leaders from eligible miners.

-• Miners need to check if they are elected.
+• Miners check if they are elected.

-• If all above is successful, miners build and propagate a block.
+• Miners build and propagate a block.

-• Verify whether a miner won the block and verify the leader election.
+• Verify the winning miner and election.

 Finality